AdobeDocs/experience-platform.en/help/landing/ui-guide.md

 ![](images/user-guide/homepage-recent.png)

 The **[!UICONTROL Recent datasets]** section lists the five most recently created datasets within your organization.
 This list is updated every time a new dataset is created.
-You can select a dataset from the list to view more information about the specified dataset or select **[!UICONTROL View all]** to see a list of all created datasets.
-More information about datasets can be found in the [datasets overview](../catalog/datasets/overview.md).
+You can select a dataset from the list to view You can find more information about the specified dataset or select **[!UICONTROL View all]** to see a list of all created datasets.
+You can find more information about datasets in the [datasets overview](../catalog/datasets/overview.md).

 The **[!UICONTROL Recent sources]** section lists the five most recently created source connectors within your organization.
 This list is updated every time a new source connector is created.
-You can select a source connection from the list to view more information about the specified connector or select **[!UICONTROL View all]** to see a list of all created source connections.
-More information about sources can be found in the [sources overview](../sources/home.md).
+You can select a source connection from the list to view You can find more information about the specified connector or select **[!UICONTROL View all]** to see a list of all created source connections.
+You can find more information about sources in the [sources overview](../sources/home.md).

 The **[!UICONTROL Recent segments]** section lists the five most recently created segment definitions within your organization.
 This list is updated every time a new segment definition is created.
-You can select a segment definition from the list to view more information about the specified segment definition or select **[!UICONTROL View all]** to see a list of all created segment definitions.
-More information about segments can be found in the [Segmentation Service overview](../segmentation/home.md).
+You can select a segment definition from the list to view You can find more information about the specified segment definition or select **[!UICONTROL View all]** to see a list of all created segment definitions.
+You can find more information about segments in the [Segmentation Service overview](../segmentation/home.md).

 The **[!UICONTROL Recent destinations]** section lists the five most recently created destinations within your organization.
 This list is updated every time a new destination is created.
-You can select a destination from the list to view more information about the specified destination or select **[!UICONTROL View all]** to see a list of all created destinations.
-More information about destinations can be found in the [destinations overview](../destinations/home.md).
+You can select a destination from the list to view You can find more information about the specified destination or select **[!UICONTROL View all]** to see a list of all created destinations.
+You can find more information about destinations in the [destinations overview](../destinations/home.md).

 ### Recommended learning